-This study explored the prediction of student outcome variables from the ASCA model level of program implementation.
+This study explored the prediction of student outcome variables from the ASCA national model level of program implementation.
 A total sampling of schools from two suburban school districts was conducted.
 Outcome variables were measures of math and reading achievement scores, attendance and graduation rates.
+Such measures play a central role in promoting school counselors as an integral part of the educational process.